medavox/MuTime/README.md

 Date noReallyThisIsTheTrueDateAndTime = TrueTime.now();
 ```

-... #winning

 ## Rx-ified Version

-If you're down to using [RxJava](https://github.com/ReactiveX/RxJava) then we go all the way and implement the full NTP.
+If you're using [RxJava](https://github.com/ReactiveX/RxJava) then we go all the way and implement the full NTP.
 Use the nifty `initializeRx()` api which takes in an NTP pool server host.

 ```java
 TrueTimeRx.build()